omnia-md/conda-recipes/README.md

     to include things like the AMD SDK, TexLive, and CUDA for GPU builds.
 The updated version will ensure packages can work on the `conda-forge` platform which is CentOS 6 based.

-1. Stop building packages that appear in `conda-forge`
+1. For packages that appear in `conda-forge`, remove the corresponding recipes in `omnia`

     We want to minimize the amount of work we have to do as maintainers.
 To that end, we will stop building things which freely appear on `conda-forge` and maintained by someone other than us!
     For reproducibility purposes, we will keep our previously compiled versions, but they will not longer be updated.

-1. Begin migration of "nearly-pure Python" and non-OpenMM dependent packages
+1. Allow recipes that do not depend on OpenMM to migrate from omnia to conda-forge

    * Packages which do not depend on OpenMM and can be run on CPUs only should start migrating over to `conda-forge` in preparation for the total migration.
    * Packages which can compile with just the `conda-forge` linux-anvil should also start migrating.
    * *We highly encourage devs of individual packages to start migrating now.*
    * **Once a package is on conda-forge, it should no longer depend packages from omnia!**

-1. Begin migration of `omnia` dependent (but not OpenMM dependent) packages to `conda-forge`

-   * As more of the `omnia` dependencies appear on `conda-forge`, more packages can start moving over.
-   * This stage can

 1. Determine the appropriate way to build packages which require more than the `conda-forge` linux-anvil can provide

    * The `conda-forge` linux-anvil does not support some things such as some LaTeX packages, AMD SDK, and CUDA files.
    * We will need to reach out to the conda-forge people to see what the best course of action is

-1. Move OpenMM to `conda-forge`

-    * This will highly depend on the previous point and will probably have the longest time frame.

-1. Move packages which depend on OpenMM to `conda-forge`
+1. Migrate OpenMM to `conda-forge`

+    * This requires us to identify the best way to add CUDA and AMD APP SDK developer tools to the `conda-forge` linux-anvil docker image.
+We have some ideas, but no concrete solution yet.

-1. Finish the move of all packages to `conda-forge`
+1. Move the remainder of packages to `conda-forge`
    * Also ensure that all former omnia packages can be installed without the `omnia` conda channel

 1. Change this repo into an archive for reproducibility.